Xiaojing-Tan/DD2410-HT23/Assignment3/README.md

  - `yn : float`: new y-position
  - `thetan : float`: new heading angle

 After computing the new state `xn, yn, thetan = step(car, x, y, theta, phi)`, check `car.obs` to see if the new state is within any obstacles, `(car.xlb, car.xub, car.ylb, car.yub)` to see if it is out of bounds, and `(car.xt, car.yt)` to see if it is close the the target state.
+The evaluation of your solution will stop when the position `(x, y)` intersects and obstacle, is out of bounds, or is within 1.5 meters of the target (at which point you will have succeeded).

+**Note**:
+ - Your solution is evaluated on whether your final position is close to the target position.
+ - The final heading angle is free.
+ -